Banque Franco-Japonaise: World War II

 During World War II, the BFJ was associated with the Vichy Government and by the end of the war was one of only two foreign banks that retained activities in Japan, the other being Deutsche Bank für Ostasien, which had been established during the war to facilitate trade with Nazi Germany.
 In October 1945, Supreme Commander for the Allied Powers Douglas MacArthur mandated the liquidation of the BFJ's Japanese branches together with those of the Bank of Chōsen, Bank of Taiwan, Chōsen Industrial Bank, and Deutsche Bank für Ostasien.

+Postwar developments

-By 1951, the BFJ was still in activity in Paris, by then controlled by Jean de Gunzburg (1884–1959) of the Gunzburg family, who had already been among the bank's board members during the 1920s.
+The BJF retained its banking activity in France.
+By 1951, it was controlled by Jean de Gunzburg (1884–1959) of the Gunzburg family, who had already been among the bank's board members during the 1920s.
 It was involved in gold trades with the Soviet Union via offshore financial centers such as Beirut and Tangier.
+Having no activities left in Japan, its name was changed to Crédit Parisien.
+It became a subsidiary of La Paternelle, an insurance group founded in 1843.

+In 1975 Assurances du Groupe de Paris (AGP), a major private-sector insurer, acquired ownership of La Paternelle through a complex stock transaction.
+In 1977, the Compagnie du Midi financial group acquired AGP; in 1989 Axa in turn acquired Compagnie du Midi, and with it the Crédit Parisien.
+The latter was renamed as AXA Banque in the early 1990s.